toothless13/aston-martin-f1/README.md

 You can then use `npm run preview` to run the build

 Alternatively, the project is also hosted here: [Aston Martin F1 Tech Test](https://aston-martin-f1.pages.dev/)

+## Docker

+Please use `docker pull timcodes13/aston-martin-test` to pull the Docker Image from dockerhub

+Project page on dockerhub can be found here: [Aston Martin F1 Tech Test dockerhub](https://hub.docker.com/r/timcodes13/aston-martin-test)

+When running the image in a container, please ensure the ports are set to 8080